California-Planet-Search/KPF-etc/README.md

 # KPF-etc
 README.md

-This repository contains a set of pre-calculated photon-limited velocity uncertainties for the Keck Planet Finder project, as well as a simple IDL lookup function (kpf_photon_noise_estimate.pro) for quickly estimating photon-limited RV precision for a user-specified target observation.
-(A Python interpolator is desired.
-Does someone want to write one?)
+This repository contains a set of pre-calculated photon-limited velocity uncertainties for the Keck Planet Finder project, as well as simple IDL and Python lookup functions (kpf_photon_noise_estimate.pro and .py respectively) for quickly estimating photon-limited RV precision for a user-specified target observation.
+Due to differences in the interpolaters, very small differences may be noticeable between the two routines.

 The model grid descriptions are as follows: